JuliaSpace/SatelliteToolbox.jl/COMMITS.md

 # Commits

-This file describe rules that must be applied to commit code to SatToolbox.
+This file describe rules that must be applied to commit code to **SatelliteToolbox**.

 Notice that this document is **under construction**.